Business structures and types

 Before deciding which business structure to use, it’s important you seek advice from a professional business adviser, a lawyer or an accountant.
 You can also search our Advisory Services to find a low-cost business adviser near you.

 Not sure which business structure to use?

-Our Help me decide tool can help you work out the business structure that best suits your needs.
+Read more about choosing a business structure or use our Help me decide tool to help you work out the business structure that best suits your needs.
 All you need to do is answer a few questions about your business.